serverless-operations/serverless-step-functions/README.md

 #### Customizing request body mapping templates

 The plugin generates default body mapping templates for `application/json` and `application/x-www-form-urlencoded` content types.
-If you'd like to add more content types or customize the default ones, you can do so by including them in `serverless.yml`:
+If you'd like to add more content types or customize the default ones, you can do so by including your custom [API Gateway request mapping template](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-mapping-template-reference.html) in `serverless.yml` like so:

 ```yml
 stepFunctions: